Sergio Atzeni: Bibliography

 A son tries to find out more about his father: every person interviewed by the son speaks in first person and tells a story about the son's father.
-The son discovers his father was from a borgeouise family, then became a miner in the 1930s, and a political activist and member of parliament after the war.
-In this way, the book spans the dramatic changes between the beginning of the 20th century and the 1950s in Sardinia, as experienced and told from the different characters in the book.
+The son discovers his father was from a bourgeois family, then became a miner in the 1930s, and a political activist and member of parliament after the war.
+In this way, the book spans the dramatic changes between the beginning of the 20th century and the 1950s in Sardinia, as experienced and told by the different characters in the book.